Ownership of numerous Back Bay, downtown luxury condos hinges on legal action involving Saudi companies, citizens and a murderous crown prince

 This Action is bin Salman's latest attack in a violent campaign to silence Defendant Dr. Saad Aljabri, who poses a threat to bin Salman by virtue of his close relationships with the former Crown Prince bin Nayef and the United States Government.
 And though framed as a commercial dispute, this Action implicates serious federal interests.

-At issue in Boston are ownership of six luxury condos, all currently owned by Al Jabri's New East 804 805 LLC, headquartered in New York.
+At issue in Boston are ownership of eight luxury condos, all currently owned by Al Jabri's New East 804 805 LLC, headquartered in New York.

 One Dalton Place